 1996 The Johnson & Johnson Clinical Diagnostics Lectureship

-Samuel Meites, PhD was honored with AACC's 1996 Johnson & Johnson Clinical Diagnostics Lectureship.
+Samuel Meites, PhD was honored with the Association for Diagnostics & Laboratory Medicine’s (formerly AACC) 1996 Johnson & Johnson Clinical Diagnostics Lectureship.

 1990 Outstanding Contributions to Clinical Chemistry

-Samuel Meites will receive the 39th annual AACC Award for Outstanding Contributions to Clinical Chemistry.
+Samuel Meites will receive the 39th annual the Association for Diagnostics & Laboratory Medicine (ADLM) Award for Outstanding Contributions to Clinical Chemistry.
 The award is sponsored by Miles, Inc., Diagnostics Division, manufacturer of Ames and Technicon products.